cjdbarlow/Part-One/vaporisers.md

 ##Variable Bypass Vaporiser
 Variable bypass vaporisers aim to deliver the same concentration of anaesthetic agent over a range of flows.
 They achieve this by:
 * Flow management
-    * Baffles and wicks increase the surface area of the liquid/gas interface, increasing and the rate of vaporisation (which may still be exceeded by the gas flow rate)
+    * Baffles and wicks increase the surface area of the liquid/gas interface, increasing the rate of vaporisation.
+    	* Excessively high flow rates may result in gas not being fully saturated with agent when it exits the vaporiser stream
-    These are less effective in draw-over vaporisers, as resistance must be minimised.
+    	* These are less effective in draw-over vaporisers, as resistance must be minimised
 * Temperature management
-SVP of volatile agents increase non-linearly as temperature increases.
+The SVP of volatile agents increases non-linearly as temperature increases.
 Temperature changes:
 	* Occur through:
 		* Changes in ambient temperature
 		* Loss through latent heat of vaporisation
 		Liquid agent from the vaporiser will cool over the course of an anaesthetic.
 	* Are managed with:
 		* Temperature stabilisation
-		Use of materials with both a high thermal conductivity and specific heat capacity allow the vaporising chamber to buffer changes in surrounding temperature.
+		Use of materials with both a high thermal conductivity and specific heat capacity, allowing the vaporising chamber to buffer changes in surrounding temperature.
 		* Temperature compensation
 		Adjusts flow into either the vaporising chamber or bypass chamber to account for changes in environmental temperature.
 Methods include:
 			* Bimetallic strip